General Information for Composition Faculty Members

 We all know how important and productive these are.
 The policy is to have these outside of classroom meeting times.
 However, some of us occasionally cancel one class to meet with students that day.
 Please do not cancel classes for any longer than that (for a full week, for example).

 The College asks that we have one office hour per week for each class we teach.
 Office hours should be posted.
-Lynn Hyde will give you a schedule card that you should post next to your office door.
+You will be given a schedule card that you should post next to your office door.
 Make certain the card has accurate classroom information in case we have to reach you in an emergency.

 Papers in the Hall

-Lynn coordinates our networked classroom and purchasing and placement of individual computers.
-If you are having software trouble, don’t call her, but call the help line (x4-3282).
+If you are having software trouble call the ITS help line (x4-3282).

-We keep copies of all syllabi in a file in the office; please hand yours to Lynn within the first week or two of the semester.
+We keep copies of all syllabi in a file in the office; please hand yours within the first week or two of the semester.